nickbauman/langcompare/README.md

 # notice the irregular call requirement here
 f.call("foo")
 "foo"
+# in later versions of Ruby you can use square brackets instead of call:
+f["foo"]
+"foo"
 ```

-*Lambdas.* are like procs, these are first class anonymous functions.
+*Lambdas* are also procs, these are first class anonymous functions.
 But they check their airity and can override the return call.
-This means that Procs (and by extension, blocks which are merely special cases of Procs) expect to take over the return behavior of whatever is using them and Lambdas do not. _This is the closest to a Lisp first class function._
+This means that Procs (and by extension, blocks which are merely special cases of Procs) expect to take over the return behavior of whatever is using them and Lambdas do not. _This is the closest to a Lisp first class closure._

+But Lambdas are Procs, too: they merely set a flag on the Proc to enable the Lamda behavior.

 So to illustrate the difference here: